Not dreaming at moment of understanding—even in a dream

 So, what citta is dreaming?
 [The citta that thinks.]

 Okay, dreaming is thinking.
-What doorway?
+Through which doorway?
 [Through the mind-door.]

-So, why not being kusala while dreaming?
-Not only akusala citta.
-Like now, not only akusala citta right now.
+So, why can it not be kusala while dreaming?
+It is not only akusala citta — just like now, it is not only akusala citta right now.

 What is the difference between dreaming and now?
-[The citta in dreams are considered very weak.]
+[The cittas in dreams are considered very weak.]

 Can there be the moment of realization of the truth in a dream?
 [No.]